DataScientist248/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-This code book summarizes the resulting data fields in tidy.txt.
+This code book summarizes the data fields in tidy.txt.

 IDENTIFIERS